-- a) Assessing specific needs of students with SEN, including application for Statutory assessment. - b) Managing the screening of pupils for dyslexia. - c) Line managing the support staff working with identified children. - d) Liaising with other schools to aid transition - e) Ensuring all relevant information is forwarded on to new school. - f) Day-to-day operation of the school's SEN Policy - g) Liaising and advising class teachers and support staff. - h) Maintaining the SEN Record of Need and the records of all pupils with SEN. - i) Liaising with parents/carers of pupils with SEN. - j) Liaising with external services including the Educational Psychology Service, Social Care, Early Support etc

-- k) Attending/holding review meetings for pupils with SEN including those with an EHCP. - I) Applying for access arrangements eg additional time for KS2 SATs.
+- a) Assessing specific needs of students with SEND, including application for Statutory assessment. - b) Managing the screening of pupils for dyslexia. - c) Line managing the support staff working with identified children. - d) Liaising with other schools to aid transition - e) Ensuring all relevant information is forwarded on to new school. - f) Day-to-day operation of the school's SEND Policy - g) Liaising and advising class teachers and support staff. - h) Maintaining the SEN Record of Need and the records of all pupils with SEND. - i) Liaising with parents/carers of pupils with SEND. - j) Liaising with external services including the Educational Psychology Service, Social Care, Early Support etc - k) Planning, attending/holding review meetings for pupils with SEND including those with an EHCP. - 1) Applying for access arrangements eg additional time for KS2 SATs.